-Emily currently lives in Vancouver with her husband, and daughter.
+Emily currently lives in Vancouver with her husband, daughter and beautiful new baby boy.
 She enjoys gardening, creating art, being outside, spending time with family and friends.

 Donna graduated from Western Michigan University in 1972 and worked as an Occupational Therapist.
 In 1984 she received her Master of Social Work degree from University of Michigan and worked for the next 24 years as a Medical and Vocational Rehabilitation Counselor.

 Donna started working as a Care Manager for Elfin Services in 2015, working with our disabled seniors in hopes of making their lives as comfortable, hopeful, happy, and safe as possible.
 She is very proud to work with such a dedicated group of people who advocate for the elderly, and do their utmost to give the best care to all those they have the honor of serving.